Connect with us

 A row of seven minivans, SUVS and jeeps with racks on top holding the sorts of instruments one might see in a weather station.

 Vehicle-mounted equipment can act as mobile weather stations known as mesonets.
 These were used in the VORTEX2 research project.
-Dozens of scientists, the authors, succeeded in recording the entire cycle of a supercell tornado during VORTEX2 in 2009.
+Dozens of scientists, including the authors, succeeded in recording the entire life cycle of a supercell tornado during VORTEX2 in 2009.

 Yvette Richardson

-A whole network of observing stations will have been set up across the storm, with radars collecting data from multiple angles, photographers capturing the storm from multiple angles, and instrumented vehicles transecting key of the storm.
+A whole network of observing stations will have been set up across the storm, with radars collecting data from multiple angles, photographers capturing the storm from multiple angles, and instrumented vehicles transecting key areas of the storm.

 Not all of our work is focused on the tornado itself.
 We often target areas around the tornado or within other parts of the storm to understand how the rotation forms.
 Theories suggest that this rotation can be generated by temperature variations within the storm’s precipitation region, potentially many miles from where the tornado forms.